 Picture It: Alternative Data in Motion

 There are over four billion pages on the internet today, each one a possible source of information for savvy investors and financial firms.
-When a company posts a job opening on a site like LinkedIn or Indeed, it’s a data point that could be an indicator of growth.
+When a company posts a job opening on a site, it’s a data point that could be an indicator of growth.
 If user ratings for a company’s listing on Glassdoor start to plummet, that company may be in trouble.
 Even social media buzz can offer valuable insight into how well a company is doing.

 As technology improves, it’s becoming easier for investors to understand the companies they’re looking at investing in as well as those companies’ customers.
 In an ideal world, that translates into smarter decisions, improved services, and a better return on investment.

 Who Stands to Benefit from Using Alternative Data?

 Companies that can make the most of alternative data collection are those that need a holistic look at consumer behavior and business trends.
 In the financial services and housing sectors, for example, product and service providers need deep insight.